 The Funeral Planning Authority (FPA) who regulate our funeral plans define a vulnerable customer as ’someone who, due to their personal circumstances, is especially susceptible to detriment, particularly when a firm is not acting with appropriate levels of care'.
 By following these guidelines, customers/firms can be confident we are meeting obligations that the FPA Code of Practice outlines.

-A simple code that a funeral director /agent can follow identifying a vulnerable customer is to consider the following the four questions and whether or not they apply to the customer.
+A simple code that a funeral director / staff member can follow identifying a vulnerable customer is to consider the following the four questions and whether or not they apply to the customer.
 The questions come under the acronym C.A.R.E:

 Comprehend - Is your customer able to follow and understand the discussion taking place?